Digital Nomads in Thailand: Out of the Box and Across the Globe

 Working in the Age of Information

-The wireless workplace, an evolving concept, is staffed with digital nomads, on-line entrepreneurs, cyber start-ups, and crowd-sourced correspondents.
-The diversity and development of digital nomads and the like are doing away with the 9 to 5 rat-race of office cubicles and punching timecards, and in their wake are creating a new environment for work in the 21st century.
+The wireless workplace, an evolving concept, is staffed with digital nomads, online entrepreneurs, cyber start-ups, and crowd-sourced correspondents.
+The diversity and development of digital nomads and the like are doing away with the 9 to 5 rat-race of office cubicles and punching timecards, and in their wake are creating the Digital Nomads in Thailand environment for work in the 21st century.

 Fifteen years ago this just couldn’t be done.